 What is Scrum methodology?

 The Scrum framework is a part of the Agile methodology.
 Scrum helps teams focus on real priorities and the immediate requirements of the clients.
-This technique helps you leverage
+This technique helps you leverage effective communication, teamwork, and speed of development in a project.

 How does Scrum methodology work?